This page is about the requirements for granting indemnities, guarantees and warranties on behalf of the Commonwealth.

 It is relevant to accountable authorities and officials of non-corporate Commonwealth entities.

-RMG-414 Indemnities, guarantees or warranties granted by the Commonwealth provides addtional guidance and is available under Tools and templates.
+RMG-414 Indemnities, guarantees or warranties granted by the Commonwealth provides additional guidance and is available under Tools and templates.

 What are indemnities?